 Is it safe?

 Online shopping is still perceived by many shoppers as risky.
 To alleviate your customers’ fears, you should include as many reassurances as possible to promote your website’s credibility.
-These include:

 - SSL certificates